 In my years doing sex and couples therapy, the most difficult challenge is working with couples who fight because they simply can’t see things the same way.
 This is even more true when the subject is sex.
-But it doesn’t have to be that way.
 It starts with understanding that there’s more than one ‘reality…’

 Read a “Profile in Marriage!”